 Feeling overwhelmed…confused?
 You are not alone.
-Whether you are turning 65 or looking to review your current plan, we make health insurance simple.
-We listen to your needs, provide you with a range of health plans, and help you understand the benefits and drawbacks of each plan.
-Call today and ask for Brandon or Robert, we’re here to help!
+If you’re turning 65 or looking to review your current health insurance coverage, we can help.
+We listen to your needs, provide you with a range of health plan options and help you understand the benefits and drawbacks of each plan.
+Call today and ask for Brandon, Michael or Robert.

 - Medicare is a health insurance program for: